davidleacock/FDM/README.md

 However from reading about this it seems like TypeClasses are much cleaner way to do so, which is something I'll explore further

+### Kleisli Arrows
+The SmartHome algebra makes use of these as the return type,  will add notes on why this is shortly..

 Todos: